-The Craft Brewing Certificate is an interdisciplinary program that provides an overview of biochemistry, microbiology, technology, and business aspects of the craft brewing industry.
+The Craft Brewing Certificate is a year-long, 16-credit interdisciplinary program that provides an overview of biochemistry, microbiology, technology, and business aspects of the craft brewing industry.
 The program spans three quarters (30 weeks) and is designed to be challenging and interactive.
 Students learn by using a variety of approaches including lab work, hands on experience, lectures, field trips, and industry speakers.

 The certificate is composed of four ten-week classes.
 Classes are held in the evening and meet two times per week.
 Students should plan on starting in the fall and expect to complete the program in the spring; exceptions may be made based on the applicant’s skills and knowledge level.
 In order to receive the certificate, students must earn a grade of B- or above in each of the four courses.
 All classes are face to face and held on the Ellensburg Campus.